How to install an SSL Certificate

 Where to find the files required for installation

-When you install an SSL Certificate, use the files you find attached to the email confirming the issuing of the certificate and in your Customer area.
-Follow the guide to recover files from the Customer area.
+When you install your SSL Certificate, use the file provided in the Certificate issue confirmation email or go to the company website and sign in to your Customer Area.
+Follow the guide to recover files from the Customer Area.

-- one with a .p7b extension containing the SSL Certificate issued by the relevant intermediate Certification Authority (CA);
+• one with a .p7b extension containing the SSL Certificate issued and the certification chain;

-- one with a .crt extension containing just the SSL Certificate issued.
-Download the Certificate of the intermediate CA from the link below, according to the Certificate you have purchased:
+• one with a .crt extension containing just the SSL Certificate issued.

 The intermediate CA makes sure that the SSL Certificate issued is considered reliable by the browser.